tale-toul/SingleNodeOpenshiftOnLibvirt/README.md

 The SNO generated using this repository is compatible with Openshift Virtualization.

+Tested up to OCP 4.11

 ## Installation instructions

 There are two main parts to complete the installation of the SNO host:
-* The creation of the infrastructure resources such as the AWS metal instance, the VPC, subnets, the libvirt virtual network, the support VM, the sno empty VM, etc.
+* The [creation of the infrastructure resources](#creating-the-infrastructure-resources) such as the AWS metal instance, the VPC, subnets, the libvirt virtual network, the support VM, the sno empty VM, etc.
-* The Openshift installation in the SNO host.
+* The [Openshift installation](#installing-openshift) in the SNO host.

 ### Creating the infrastructure resources

-The creation of the infrastrucutre resources is divided in 4 parts, all must be completed in order so that the infrastructure components are ready for the Openshift installation.
+The creation of the infrastrucutre resources consists of 4 steps, all must be completed in order so that the infrastructure components are ready for the Openshift installation.

-* **Create the AWS resources**.- To create the AWS resources, the template in the **Terraform** directory is used.
+* **Create the AWS resources**.- To create the AWS resources, a **Terraform** template is used.
 Follow the instructions at [Terraform/README.md](Terraform/README.md)

-* **Set up the baremetal host**.- To configure the baremetal instance to support the creation of libvirt KVM resources, the ansible playbook **Ansible/setup_metal.yaml** is used.
+* **Set up the baremetal host**.- To configure the metal EC2 instance to support the creation of libvirt/KVM resources, the ansible playbook **Ansible/setup_metal.yaml** is used.
 Follow the instruction at [Ansible/README.md](Ansible/README.md)

 * (Optionall) Get more insights into the libvirt resources, run [virt manager](https://virt-manager.org/) on the localhost to connect to the libvirt daemon on the baremetal host.
 The command uses the public IP address of the EC2 instance and the _private_ part of the ssh key injected into the instance with terraform.
 This command may take a couple minutes to stablish the connection before actually showing the virt-manager interface:
 ```